Data Center Construction in Round Rock, TX

 What usually drives the schedule on a data center construction project in Round Rock?

-How do you handle closeout on data center construction work?
+How do you handle closeout on data center construction work in the Round Rock area?